mathlover3/BoplMapMaker/Lua Api Docs.md

 sets the cooldown remaining for the ability in that slot. does nothing if theres no ability in the slot none Player.SetAbilityCooldownRemaining(number index, number NewRemainingCooldown)

+returns 1,000,000 if theres no ability in that slot. if theres a ability in the slot it returns the time it takes for the ability to recharge after use. number GetAbilityMaxCooldown(number index)

 returns true if the player is currently disappeared from blink bool IsDisappeared()